I want something dark, and sad, and lonely, and beautiful. I want something like this...

 Contact Apologetics: An Open Letter to Whom it May Concern

 To mark the anniversary of Carl Sagan’s 75th birthday, the big man was remembered publicly by those many people who worked with him and knew him best.
-I especially appreciate the personal remembrances as I have been a great fan of Dr. Sagan’s since first seeing Cosmos in 1980.
+I especially appreciate the personal remembrances as I have been a great fan of Carl Sagan since Cosmos in 1980.

 But I am less appreciative of, and far more resentful and confused by the glowing references I heard regarding the movie Contact.